nikomatsakis/constantly-effective/src/generic-via-bounds.md

 ## Design axioms

-As in the [RFC](./rfc-proposal.md), we wish to ensure
+As in the [RFC proposal](./rfc-proposal.md), we wish to ensure

 * The step from a monomorphivc `const fn` to one with a generic bound should be minimal

-This is appealing because of
+but we also wish

 ## Notes